LewisLabUCSD/iCHO3K/README.md

 │   ├── Genes.ipynb                      # Retrieval of Gene information from databases
 │   ├── Metabolites.ipynb                # Integration of metabolite information, de-duplication and analysis
 │   ├── Reactions.ipynb                  # Reconciliation of previous CHO and Recon3D reconstructions, de-duplication, subsytem re-organization
-│   └──retrieveTurnoverNumber.ipynb      # Fetch turnover numbers and molecular weights from the BRENDA │
+│   └── retrieveTurnoverNumber.ipynb      # Fetch turnover numbers and molecular weights from the BRENDA
+│
 ├── Supplementary Notebooks/             # Supplementary Notebooks with extra information of previous reconstructions ├── Comparison..Reconstructions.ipynb    # Comparison of iCHO3K with previous CHO reconstructions